 (Excerpt from Pam’s forthcoming book, Timeless in Less Time: 12 Weeks to Optimized Fitness and Wellbeing, for Life.)

-Lastly we come to true capacity - present, willing and able to respond, to handle what life is inviting us to rise to the occasion and handle with grace.
+Lastly, we come to true capacity – present, willing, and able to respond, to handle what life is inviting us to rise to the occasion and handle with grace.
 Sometimes we find ourselves outmatched.
 We fail, we lose, we fall short of our goals.
-It is a true capacity issue and we have had the grace of practicing and learning and expanding our capacity in those moments of shortcoming.
+It is a true capacity issue, and we have had the grace of practicing, learning, and expanding our capacity in those moments of shortcoming.
 We weren’t masters of readiness because we were not yet truly masters, and we get to come back and have another swing at the plate another day.
 Intentionally being more ready tomorrow than we were yesterday.

 And intentionality is the second PRTL principle.

 Curious about PRTL coaching?
 Book a free consult.